PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 Takeaway: Lifelong learning is whats required for Tech.
 Learn interesting stuff, hard stuf, stuff that makes you think.
 Learn something everyday - 30 mins away from your desk.
 Timebox, explore, throwaway.
 Try not to learn multiple things in parallel.

 - [Linda Liukas - A delightful way to teach kids about computers](https://www.ted.com/talks/linda_liukas_a_delightful_way_to_teach_kids_about_computers)  [11:03]

 - [Aino Vonge Corry - A Comment on Learning](https://www.youtube.com/watch?v=xI5oxExAj1U) [51:22]
+Takeaway: Expert is when you can teach something, when you have an intuitive grasp of the whole situation.
+Recent memory can only hold 4 elements.
+Long term memory is used to decode ideas into the recent memory to get past the 4 item limit.
+Constuctivism - Can only teach using things that people already know and things they already relate to.

 - [Marcin Floryan - #NoLearning](https://vimeo.com/98735572)  [25:44]
 - [Chuck Lauer Vose - Building kick-ass internal education programs (for large and small budgets)](https://www.youtube.com/watch?v=LPZmNfhPPOs) [30:34]